Revision: Aug / 06:

 If my vehicle catches on fire, I will exit promptly, mutter some expletives about useless, f- - - - - g North American Manufacturing Managers and then let the vehicle burn to the ground.
 With the insurance proceeds I would likely buy a Toyota or Honda.

-Common auto / truck frame weld,
+Common auto / truck frame welds.

-If you tried to create a weld like this with almost
+If you tried to create a weld like this with almost no weld fusion it would be a difficult task

 According to Reuters: